-Pope Francis silent on Archbishop’s call for him to resign
+Pope Francis silent on archbishop’s call for him to resign

 Strickland’s letter did not say why he believes the allegations are credible.
 CNN has reached out to his office for explanation.

+DiNardo’s statement said Vigano’s letter “brings particular focus and urgency to this examination.”

+“The questions raised deserve answers that are conclusive and based on evidence.
+Without those answers, innocent men may be tainted by false accusation and the guilty may be left to repeat sins of the past,” he said.

-Vigano’s statement comes at a delicate time for Pope Francis, who has been on a visit to Ireland where he has been grappling with the fallout of a Pennsylvania grand jury report into clerical sexual abuse spanning decades, while also meeting with survivors of Ireland’s own sex abuse scandal.
+Vigano’s statement comes at a delicate time for Pope Francis, who has just visited Ireland, where he grappled with the fallout of a Pennsylvania grand jury report into clerical sexual abuse spanning decades, while also meeting with survivors of Ireland’s own sex abuse scandal.

+Vigano has been a high Vatican official and lifelong diplomat.
+He’s served in the Vatican Secretariat of State overseeing offices of nuncios, or papal ambassadors.

+He has a reputation as a conservative.
+In his 11-page statement, he spoke at length about supposed “homosexual networks” in the Vatican.

 The Pennsylvania report found that more than 1,000 minors had been sexually abused by more than 300 Catholic priests over seven decades.